-Figure 67 DIGITALBUS Function Menu
+Figure 66 DIGITALBUS Function Menu

-- 3. Press the Bus Select softkey to select Bus1 or Bus 2. - 4.
-Press the Display softkey to select On to display the bus at the bottom of the display. - Under the DIGITAL function menu, press the CannelControl softkey, turn the Universal Knob to select such as DX, and then press the Dx softkey to select On or Off to set the channel to be included or excluded in the bus. - Under the DIGITAL function menu, press the D0~D7 softkey to select On or Off to include or exclude all digital channels. - Under the DIGITAL function menu, an status indicator is displayed in the status line at the bottom of the display.
-Light blue shows the digital channel is included in the bus while black shows it is excluded in the bus. - Under the DIGITAL function menu, press the System Display softkey to select Binary or Hex to display the bus values.

-• The Sampling rate of digital channels is displayed at the bottom of the display.
+- 3. Press the Bus Select softkey. turn the Universal Knob to select the Bus1 or Bus. and then press the Bus Select softkey to display. - • - Under the DIGITAL function menu, press the CannelControl softkey, turn the Universal Knob to select such as Dx, and then press the Dx softkey to select On or Off to set the channel to be included or excluded in the bus. - Under the DIGITAL function menu, press the CannelControl softkey, turn the Universal Knob to select such as D0~D7. and then press the Channel Group softkey to select On or Off to include or exclude all digital channels. - Under the DIGITAL function menu, an status indicator is displayed in the status line at the bottom of the display.
+Light blue shows the digital channel is included in the bus while black shows it is excluded in the bus. - Under the DIGITAL function menu, press the System Display softkey to select Hex or Binary or Dec to display the bus values. - The Sampling rate and the current memory depth of digital channels is displayed at the right of the display.